SDL on classic Mac OS

 I did the following things:

-2. Set the preferred and minimum heap sizes of the application to 4096 kB.
-I didn’t do this initially, and ended up with a problem where SDL_SetVideoMode silently failed, probably because the default ~300kB heap size wasn’t enough room to have a buffer.
+silently failed, probably because the default ~300kB heap size wasn’t enough room to have a buffer.
 On the classic Mac OS, applications pre-request their heaps through this mechanism and (usually) do not have a way to dynamically request more memory at runtime.
-You can read more about it on the Wikipedia page, but if you’re doing this, chances are you originally owned an older Mac and have already experienced the pain of manually tweaking application memory sizes to get programs to behave.
+You can read more about it on the Wikipedia page, but if you’re doing this, chances are you originally owned an older Mac and have already experienced the pain of manually tweaking application memory sizes to get programs to behave. - Close the project preferences, saving them.

-4. Add the SDL and SDLmain.PPC.LIB files to the Mac Libraries section of the CodeWarrior project.
-You can find them in the SDL stuff you just unpacked.
+files to the Mac Libraries section of the CodeWarrior project.
+You can find them in the SDL stuff you just unpacked. - In Finder, copy the

-6. Add the SDL.rsrc resource file to the Resources section of the CodeWarrior project window.
+resource file to the Resources section of the CodeWarrior project window.
 This provides resources such as dialogue boxes, icons, menus, etc that the SDL application you are building will need.

 Write a simple SDL C program